 - Nissin Foods, world’s popular Top Ramen brand of cup noodles, plans to buy Capital Foods to expand its footprint in India

 - Ruchi Soya Industries, India's leading food and agro-based FMCG player, has inked a joint venture (JV) with J-Oil Mills Inc and Toyota Tsusho Corporation (TTC), both from Japan.
 The JV plans to start supplying products to the institutional customers by the end of 2013

 - Parle Agro has launched Cafe Cuba, India’s first coffee-flavoured carbonated beverage.
 Parle expects the new coffee drink to record Rs 1,000 crore (US$ 160.31 million) sales in the first 12-18 months of its launch

 Food Processing Industry

-The food processing industries attracted foreign direct investments (FDI) worth US$ 1,681.97 million between April 2000 to December 2012, according to the latest data published by Department of Industrial Policy and Promotion (DIPP).
+The food processing industries in India attracted foreign direct investments (FDI) worth US$ 1,970.09 million during April 2000 to July 2013, according to the latest data published by Department of Industrial Policy and Promotion (DIPP).